You’ve got a steady paycheck from your 9 to 5 job and that’s cool.

 You’ve probably heard the expression, “make money while you sleep.”
 That’s the biggest draw that entices people to earn passive income.

 You can create something (a blog, course, ebook, videos, or an online store) that generates money even when you’re not working.
-Or you can own something (property or stocks) that allows you to earn passive income.
+Or you can make passive income investments (property or stocks) that allow you to earn passively.

 1. Start a Dropshipping Store